-Where is The Teacher filmed in the question on our minds after watching the evocative first episode of this Channel 5 drama.
+Where is The Teacher filmed?
+This is the question on many people's minds after watching the shocking series on Netflix.

-Starring the always brilliant Sheridan Smith in the lead role as teacher Jenna, The Teacher explores difficult themes in a wonderfully engaging and thought-provoking way.
-A far cry from equally amazing but high-octane thrillers such as ITV's Trigger Point, this has the emotional depth of The Responder cast's performances with a disturbing question of guilt or innocence at its centre.
-Accused of sleeping with a teenage pupil after a drunken night out, Jenna resolutely defends herself, though her own memories of the evening are shaky at best.
+Starring the consistently brilliant Sheridan Smith in the lead role of teacher Jenna, The Teacher explores complex themes in an engaging and thought-provoking way.
+The shocking thriller series has a disturbing question of guilt or innocence at its center.
+When accused of sleeping with a teenage pupil after a drunken night out, Jenna resolutely defends herself, though her own memories of the evening are shaky at best.

-The matter of who is telling the truth is a highly emotional one and is sure to keep viewers gripped until the very end.
+The matter of who is telling the truth is highly emotional and is sure to keep viewers gripped until the end.
 But where is The Teacher filmed, who’s in the cast and how can you catch up on all you’ve missed so far?

 Where is The Teacher filmed?

-The setting and filming locations can so often make or break a show and the moment the new Channel 5 drama landed, many fans have likely been wondering the ultimate question—where is The Teacher filmed?
+The setting and filming locations can so often make or break a show and the moment the new Channel 5 drama landed on Netflix, many fans have likely been wondering the ultimate question—where is The Teacher filmed?
 Thriller lovers were transported by the Shetland series 6 and The Bay filming locations will be used to seeing intense storylines enhanced with the dramatic backdrops.

 According to the publication, The Teacher creator and executive producer Mike Benson revealed that this was done for “funding reasons” and praised the production team's ability to create such a believable sense of Bradford in “challenging” conditions.